 Here’s an edited, anonymized anecdote they use to talk about the benefits of monotasking.
 Below we’ve very much simplified the details and the dollars are just examples—nowhere near the real financials—but the math still shows the value.
 Our client has their own data as well, based on their people and their business, proving the value and demonstrating real-world benefits and wins.

 Let’s look at what happens when we multitask at the company level over 24 months.
 We have a team of 6 people who need to complete 3 projects, A, B, and C. Each project has a different value, but takes the equivalent time of all 6 team members working for 6 months to complete each project.
 So, constantly switching, it takes 18 months to complete all 3.
-Add it all up and you end up with $132 of value after 3 project are in the market for 6 months.
+Add it all up and you end up with, let’s say, $132 of value after the 3 projects are in the market for 6 months.

 …40% of the original time was lost due to context switching.
 By monotasking, we aren’t just able to prioritize, we’re also able to finish all 3 projects faster.
-Project A launches 2.4 months early, Project B launches 4.8 months early, and Project C launches 7.2 months early.
-They’re all done faster, are in market longer, and this results in a value of $388 over 24 months, nearly 3 times the original scenario in which the team multitasks.
+Focus first on Project A (the highest value project) and it launches 2.4 months earlier, then Project B launches 4.8 months earlier, and Project C (the least valuable project) launches 7.2 months earlier.
+Monotasking means they’re all done faster, are in market longer, and this results in a value of $388 over 24 months, nearly 3 times the original scenario in which the team multitasks.

 For me and many creative workers (for all kinds of workers, in fact) that negative mental and productivity impact of multitasking is clear.
 To us, it’s personal.
 We can feel it.
 We need flow to do our best work, and flow requires focus.

 We hope the video we wrote and designed helps our client to communicate the negative productivity and financial impacts of multitasking at the organizational level as well… and we know that visual storytelling is a powerful way to accomplish that.